 If Statement Tracking is enabled, the Statements dashboard shows a number of the top statements collected from the server, sorted and limited by fields specified in the Agent Properties.
 The bar graph can be customized using the fields above it to show top statements by several categories.
 The graphs below show workload, statement counts, and system utilization metrics (if host is being monitored), in order to allow the user to correlate potentially problematic statements with impact on the system.
 Below, a table lists all collected statements that have been called in the selected time period.
 Many of these fields are hidden by default for space considerations, but can be made visible by using the customizer at the top right of the table.
+A default search filter is set in the top-right section of the table to exclude calls made to system databases, usually internal processes or monitoring queries.
+This can be cleared or modified to show different results in the table.
 In the action panel on the right pane, the PostgreSQL Agent Selector allows you to switch between servers without leaving the page.